NDIA – Stakeholder Engagement on the NDIS Rollout

-NDIS is a new jointly funded program which largely replaces and enhances existing disability support services provided by the Commonwealth and the States.
+NDIS is a new jointly funded program that largely replaces and enhances existing disability support services provided by the Commonwealth and the States.
 When fully implemented in 2019-20 the cost of the NDIS is projected to be $22.1 billion per year, with further growth after maturity expected to reach $25 billion by 2022-23.
+With such a large undertaking, stakeholder engagement became critical for NDIS.

 The NDIS will provide about 460,000 Australians under the age of 65 with a permanent and significant disability with the reasonable and necessary supports they need to live an ordinary life.

-The scheme aims to support people with disability to build skills and capability so they can participate in the community and employment.
+The scheme aims to support people with disabilities to build skills and capability so they can participate in the community and employment.

 The NDIS helps people with disability to: